 while you’re still in school.
 You don’t have to start paying back the loan until

-• Why it’s helpful: If federal loans, scholarships, and grants aren’t enough to
+6 months after graduation (this is called the grace period). - Why it’s helpful: If federal loans, scholarships, and grants aren’t enough to

 pay for school, a Graduate PLUS Loan can fill the gap.
 Like other federal